-Gripe water has always been one of my favorite go-to mama tricks for my babies and its surprisingly easy to make cheaper at home with no worries of high fructose corn syrup.
+Learn to make natural gripe water for colic in babies at home!
+Natural gripe water has always been one of my favorite go-to mama tricks for when my babies have upset stomachs, and its surprisingly easy to make cheaper at home with no worries of high fructose corn syrup.

 But, once I started really reading labels, I found my go-to gripe water’s second ingredient, after water, was high fructose corn syrup.
 It’s not exactly something I want to be pumping down my newborn baby’s stomach, so I started reading about which herbs help to soothe colicky babies and upset tummies.
 Here’s what I found: